 In each December issue, this magazine publishes a comprehensive listing of aircraft kits for sale at the time we go to press (late September).
 And while much of the information is available elsewhere-from promotional material and web sites—there are a few bits and pieces that you wont find anywhere else.
 One example is the number of completed aircraft, which, with a rare few examples, is not something companies like to publish in sales literature or on their web sites.

 This year, I also inserted a basic range calculator that helped us find numerous errors.
-By estimating fuel consumption from 75% of the given horsepower (using a conservative 0.45 pounds/hour/horsepower for four-strokes, 0.55 for two-strokes and 0.65 for turbines) then calculating endurance from the stated fuel capacity, its easy to multiply by the claimed cruise speed to get range.
+By estimating fuel consumption from 75% of the given horsepower (using a conservative 0.45 pounds per horsepower hour for four-strokes, 0.55 for two-strokes and 0.65 for turbines) then calculating endurance from the stated fuel capacity, its easy to multiply by the claimed cruise speed to get range.
 We had a few with dramatically overstated range, which, in a lot of cases, we traced to incorrect cruise figures or fuel capacities.
 We also caught a few companies gaming the system, that is offering range figures at very conservative power settings and cruise at max allowable power.
 You can have one or the other.
-For that matter, Ive always disliked stating range, particularly as the companies do-to fuel exhaustion (like we fly that way!)-because its never realistic.
+For that matter, I’ve always disliked stating range to fuel exhaustion (like we fly that way!)—because it’s never realistic.

 When you reduce the issue, performance claims are only as good as the claimant; what really matters is how your airplane truly performs.
 It mystifies me that builders, even today, seem to make decisions based on the spec sheet.
 A 10- or 20-knot cruise-speed difference is immaterial in the face of the quality of the kit, the integrity of the company and the designs flying qualities.